Mohamedelmahdy01/NLP/README.md

 ### File 2: `text_normalization.py`

-This script provides a function to normalize text, performing the following steps:
+This file provides a function to normalize text, performing the following steps:

 1. **Segmentation**: Splits the input text into sentences.
 2. **Tokenization**: Breaks each sentence into individual words.